-Except as set forth below, or incorporated by reference into this prospectus or in any applicable prospectus supplement, none of the selling unitholders has held any position or office with, been employed by, or otherwise has had a material relationship with us during the three years prior to the date of this prospectus.
-For additional information regarding relationships between us and the selling unitholders, see "Certain Relationships and Related Transactions" in our Annual Report on Form 10-K, which information is incorporated by reference herein.
+Except as incorporated by reference into any applicable prospectus supplement, none of the selling unitholders has held any position or office with, been employed by, or otherwise has had a material relationship with us during the three years prior to the date of this prospectus.

-We have prepared the table below and the related notes based on information supplied to us by the selling unitholder and such information is as of March 1, 2024 (except as otherwise noted).
+We have prepared the table below and the related notes based on information supplied to us by each selling unitholder and such information is as of August 29, 2024 (except as otherwise noted).
 We have not sought to verify such information.
-We believe, based on information supplied by the selling unitholder, that except as may otherwise be indicated in the footnotes to the table below, the selling unitholder has sole voting and dispositive power with respect to the common units reported as beneficially owned by it.
-Because the selling unitholder identified in the table may dispose of some or all of the common units owned by it that are included in this prospectus, and because there are currently no agreements, arrangements or understandings with respect to the sale of any of the common units, no estimate can be given as to the number of the common units available for resale hereby that will be held by the selling unitholder upon termination of this offering.
-In addition, the selling unitholder may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time and from time to time, the common units they hold in transactions exempt from the registration requirements of the Securities Act after the date on which the selling unitholder will sell all of the common units beneficially owned by it that are covered by this prospectus.
-The selling unitholder is not obligated to sell any of the common units offered by this prospectus.
-The percent of beneficial ownership for the selling security holders is based on 30,750,000 common units outstanding as of March 1, 2024.
+We believe, based on information supplied by each selling unitholder, that except as may otherwise be indicated in the footnotes to the table below, each selling unitholder has sole voting and dispositive power with respect to the common units reported as beneficially owned by it.
+Because each selling unitholder identified in the table may dispose of some or all of the common units owned by it that are included in this prospectus, and because there are currently no agreements, arrangements or understandings with respect to the sale of any of the common units, no estimate can be given as to the number of the common units available for resale hereby that will be held by each selling unitholder upon termination of this offering.
+In addition, each selling unitholder may have sold, transferred or otherwise dispose of, or may sell, transfer or otherwise dispose of, at any time and from time to time, the common units they hold in transactions exempt from the registration requirements of the Securities Act after the date on which the selling unitholder provided the information set forth in the table below.
+We have, therefore, assumed for the purposes of the following table, that each selling unitholder will sell all of the common units beneficially owned by it that are covered by this prospectus.
+Each selling unitholder is not obligated to sell any of the common units offered by this prospectus.
+The percent of beneficial ownership for the selling security holders is based on 38,413,332 common units outstanding as of August 29, 2024.